The change healthcare breach impacted security compliance

 A timeline of the Change Healthcare attack

-A detailed timeline of the Change Healthcare breach
+A complete timeline of the Change Healthcare Breach

 February 21, 2024